 Long-stemmed red roses are practically synonymous with Valentine’s Day.
 How did this association come to be?

 The tradition of giving Valentine’s Day flowers dates back to the late 17th century, during the reign of King Charles II of Sweden.
 During a trip to Persia, King Charles II was exposed to a new art—the language of flowers.
 This expressionist art focused on one’s ability to communicate using flowers without uttering any words at all.
-(Can you guess what different flowers mean?)
 The fad boomed throughout Europe, with lists of flowers and their meanings widely distributed.
 This is what your Valentine’s Day flower says about your relationship.

 In the language of flowers, giving someone a yellow carnation meant they’d disappointed you, and giving someone a purple hyacinth meant you were sorry and begging to be forgiven.
 The red rose, as you may have guessed, translated to deep love.